 So often in court the victim is justifiably emotional, the abuser is calm, rational and usually lying.
 If the victim has notes they can refer to it helps them to remain calm and to confidently rebuttal the lies.
 Unfortunately the judicial system views emotional people as being out of control or lying.
 The old says “thou protesteth too much” comes to mind.
 If you have the facts right in front of you there is no need to try to defend yourself, you simply state facts.

-- Also there is a tendency for the victim to be too honest.
-They tell the abuser they have evidence of abuse in hopes it will make the abuser stop the abuse.
+- There is also a tendency for the victim to be too honest.
+They tell the abuser they have evidence of abuse in hopes it will make the abuse stop.
 This could be extremely dangerous.

-2. Also keep any threatening emails, texts, voice messages that the abuser leaves/sends and if it can be done safely, record any interactions where he/she is threatening the victim.
+2. Keep any threatening emails, texts, voice messages that the abuser leaves/sends and if it can be done safely, record any interactions where he/she is threatening the victim.